 Following a 90-minute drive to OliveFountain Farm, we were met by Ben, another PH.
 As well as Nick’s wife Elizabeth and their twin daughters.
 They were on holiday from school and were an absolute delight.
 I also hired a videographer company with Nick’s recommendation.
-Igala Productions were was very cost-effective and actually assisted in spotting game that I had trouble locating even with binoculars.
+Igala Productions was very cost-effective and assisted in spotting game that I had trouble locating even with binoculars.
 Igala provided their regular video expert plus a trainee for only $2,600.

 That figure was exceptional.
-I can’t recommend Igala enough if you can request Nadeen to be your videographer, although Steven and Purin were wonderful.
+I can’t recommend Igala enough if you can request Nadeen to be your videographer, although Steven and Purin were fantastic.
 Nadeen was such a wonderful addition to our hunt and has “eagle eyes” to locate animals.

 Accommodation Review – Nick Bowker Hunting

 The facilities at OliveFountain can only be described as “simply the best.”
-Homesteaded in the early 1800s, the complex has been in Nick’s family for 5 generations and has great updates.
+Homesteaded in the early 1800s, the complex has been in Nick’s family for five generations and has great updates.
 Hence, you experience all the modern amenities, including Wi-Fi, plenty of hot water, and private rooms with beds that will make you sleep like a baby.

 Embarrassingly, on the first morning of our hunt, our kids were up and checking out rifles only about 5 yards from my cabin.
 They were firing .300 WM rounds downrange, and I did not wake up.
-Suddenly, I awoke to find the sun shining in my window and the Land Cruiser leaving with Ben at the wheel, and the kids loaded up.
+Suddenly, I awoke to find the sun shining in my window and the Land Cruiser leaving with Ben at the wheel and the kids loaded up.
 I quickly dressed, demonstrated I could at least hit a Barn Door off sticks, grabbed a coffee, and headed out for my first session of hunting.
 I might add my wife slept through my shooting as well.

 Relaxed about my sleeping in, Nick just passed it off as jet lag.
 I made sure it didn’t happen again.
 We then loaded up with Nick, myself, and Nadeen in search of whatever presented itself that day.
 Our 3 Trackers plus “Bella” and “Black Jack” were in the back of the rig and anxiously awaiting what beast would present itself.
 Bella is a beagle with an incredible nose, and Black Jack is a Jack Russel Terrier that I have trouble describing.
-He is tough, fast, and yet when HE decides to snuggle you, he is laying on your lap and expecting a good scratch.
+He is tough, fast, yet when HE decides to snuggle you, he is laying on your lap and expecting a good scratch.

-Session 1, Nick suggested we go on a walk-about and look for a warthog since it was a bit later in the morning.
+In session 1, Nick suggested we go on a walk-about and look for a warthog since it was later in the morning.
 He spotted a great hog in the creek bottom before long that presented a broadside shot at a little over 200 yards.
 Here is where I learned my first lesson.
 I was using Nick’s Saco .300 WM with a top-end Swaro range finder scope.
 I ranged the “tusker,” then promptly used the cross-hairs instead of the red ranged cross and shot a few inches under the hog.
 Rule number one…pay attention to Nick’s explanation.
 I did not make that mistake again.

 Rule number two, if Nick or Ben says it is a “photogenic animal,” shoot it.
 You will not be disappointed.
 On the other hand, if they tell you it needs another year or two to grow, listen, then come back another year to take that trophy when it has grown up.
 What I learned quickly was the eye-site of the PH, Videographer, and Trackers is better without binos than mine with them.
 At times I swear they pulled animals from underground for me to stalk.